 As you can tell, we like our FitBits.
 They work for us.
 They work when we are at work.
 They work when we are outdoors.
 They work when we are playing with the kids.

 The only negative I have about the FitBit Charge is that the strap fastening could be more secure.
-These are expensive, and I don’t want it to fall off my wrist.
+A Fitbit is expensive, so I don’t want it to fall off my wrist.

-I have seen some pictures of new FitBits with better straps so they may have addressed this issue.
+I have seen some new FitBits with better straps so that they may have addressed this issue.

 They are also not waterproof.
 If you forget to take it off when washing up, you could be very disappointed.